 Sample derivatization is performed in a pyridine/chloroform (1.6:1) mixture; this choice is the result of an accurate evaluation.
 Pyridine has two advantages.
 Firstly, the selection of a solvent characterized by a Hildebrand parameter of about 22.1 MPa1/2 simplifies and amplifies lignin solubilization 45.
 Consequently, the addition of pyridine as a solvent, whose Hildebrand parameter equals 21.7, is thus optimal.
 Secondly, the reaction of TMDP with hydroxy groups is accompanied by the formation of hydrochloric acid (HCl) as a by-product with concomitant negative implications toward the facile formation of lignin-phospholane derivatives.
 For this reason, the resulting HCl needs to be neutralized.
 The basicity of the pyridine when present in large excess, relative to TMDP, allows for the neutralization of the HCl (via the formation of pyridine hydrochloride).
 The use of the recommended pyridine/deuterated chloroform binary solvent system is based on three reasons.
 Firstly, it favors sample dissolution.
 Secondly, as pyridine hydrochloride is soluble in chloroform, it can be useful to prevent precipitation and deterioration of the final spectrum.
 Thirdly, deuterated chloroform is chosen for its unique singlet signal, which allows locking of the NMR spectrometer during the acquisition process.
 Sample derivatization is performed in the presence of an internal standard.
 In this way, when the sample is derivatized as well as the standard, the comparison of the integrals of the peaks of the sample and the standard allows the quantification of the amount for each type of hydroxy group present.
 Various compounds have been considered as internal standards.
 These compounds are characterized by a single hydroxy group per molecule, offering a single sharp signal in the 31P NMR spectrum after derivatization.
 The selection of the standard must be made carefully, its signal should not overlap with those of the derivatized sample.
 Cholesterol was widely used during the early days.
-However, a partial overlap with signals arising from aliphatic OHs limits its use.
+However, a partial overlap with signals arising from aliphatic hydroxy group limits its use.
 For routine analysis, internal standard solutions of N-hydroxy-5-norbornene-2,3-dicarboximide (NHND) are preferred.
 However, owing to NHND instability, its standard solutions can be stored only for a few days46.

-Figure 6 shows the scheme of the procedure.

 PROTOCOL: